manu72/ghostwriter/README.md

 - Minimal web interface to guide dataset creation and fine-tuning.
 - Inline editor for reviewing drafts and logging feedback.
-- Backend built on FastAPI or Flask, frontend with React or Svelte.
+- Backend built on FastAPI or Flask, frontend with React or Svelte or Streamlit.
+- users will provide their own API keys

 ### Stage 3: Multiple model support